firevale/kaffy/README.md

 The `index/1` function takes a schema and must return a keyword list of fields and their options.

-If the options are `nil`, Kaffy will use default values for that field.
+If the options are `nil`, Kaffy2 will use default values for that field.

-If this function is not defined, Kaffy will return all fields with their respective values.
+If this function is not defined, Kaffy2 will return all fields with their respective values.

 ```elixir
 defmodule MyApp.Blog.PostAdmin do